Semsamoon/Semsamoon/README.md

   </div>
 </h1>

-### A game designer and developer, combining skills and knowledges from a variety of fields.
+<h3 align="center">A game designer and developer, combining skills and knowledges from a variety of fields</h3>

 #### Education